Estimated reading time: 3 minutes

 There are approximately 2.5 million veteran-owned businesses in the United States.
 Collectively, they employ close to 6 million employees and generate $1.4 trillion in sales each year.
-Veteran-owned businesses are making a positive impact in small towns and big cities nationwide; they are creating jobs and fueling our nation’s economy.
+Veteran-owned businesses are positively impacting small towns and big cities nationwide, creating jobs and fueling our nation’s economy.

-Come up with a business idea.
+Step 1: Come up with a business idea.

-Once you have narrowed down your list and selected your favorites, decide what your primary motivation is.
-Do you want a part-time business or a full-time business?
-Do you want to start small and end up being a big cash-flow positive business?
+Once you have narrowed down your list and selected your favorites, decide your primary motivation.
+For example, do you want a part-time business or a full-time business?
+Do you want to start small and be a big cash-flow-positive business?
 Do you have an exit strategy, such as selling or merging your business in 5-7 years?
 The last step of this process is to choose the best idea for your veteran-owned business so you can begin the planning phase.

-Get legal assistance.
+Step 2: Get legal assistance.

-A lawyer can help trademark your company name, register your business with the local and state government, draft customer contracts and employment agreements, and help you choose the best corporate structure, to name just a few.
-In summary, a business attorney can provide you with good strategic advice to help you mitigate personal and financial risk.
+A lawyer can help trademark your business name, register your business with the local and state government, draft customer contracts and employment agreements, and help you choose the best corporate structure, to name just a few.
+In addition, a business attorney can provide good strategic advice to help you mitigate personal and financial risk.

-Write a veteran-owned business plan.
+Step 3: Write a business plan.

-Use your military skills.
+Step 4: Use your military skills.

-As a veteran, you have learned a number of skills during your time in uniform, and they can transfer to your role as a small business owner.
-Things like leadership, respect, loyalty, commitment, teamwork, problem solving, communication, and resiliency can prepare you for entrepreneurial success, even if you do not have any prior business experience.
+As a veteran, you have learned many skills during your time in uniform, and they can transfer to your role as a small business owner.
+Things like leadership, respect, loyalty, teamwork, problem-solving, and resiliency can prepare you for entrepreneurial success, even if you do not have any prior business experience.

-In order to get your company off the ground, you need capital.
+To get your small business off the ground, you need capital.
 Otherwise, you will not be able to stock up on inventory, purchase equipment, hire employees, or cover the costs of daily business expenses.
 Well, do not worry.
-There are many financing options for you to choose from, such as Veteran’s Administration (VA) business loans, veteran small business grants, bank loans, SBA microloans, and small business loans for veterans.
+You have many financing options, such as Veteran’s Administration (VA) business loans, veteran small business grants, bank loans, SBA microloans, and small business loans for veterans.